Randall Woodfield: Arrest and trials

-In the summer of 1981, Woodfield was tried in Salem for the murder of Hull, as well as charges of sodomy and attempted murder (of Wilmot).
-Wilmot testified against him in the trial, and was key in the prosecution's conviction.
+On June 11, 1981, Woodfield's trial for the murder of Hull, as well as for charges of sodomy and attempted murder (of Wilmot), was opened in Salem.
+Wilmot testified against him in the trial and was a key witness for the prosecution.
 Chris Van Dyke, son of actor Dick Van Dyke, was the Marion County District Attorney at the time and prosecuted the case.
 Van Dyke would later characterize Woodfield as "the coldest, most detached defendant I've ever seen."
-On June 26, 1981, after three-and-a-half hours of deliberation, Woodfield was convicted on all counts and sentenced to life in prison plus 90 years.
+Van Dyke outlined numerous pieces of evidence that linked Woodfield to the crimes, including matching hairs, bullets, and eyewitness testimony.
+A centerpiece of Woodfield's defense was casting doubt on the physical evidence linking him to the crime scenes, although under cross examination by Van Dyke, a defense witness conceded that the hair evidence was damning.
+On June 26, after three-and-a-half hours of deliberations, Woodfield was convicted on all counts.
+He was sentenced to life in prison plus 90 years on October 12, 1981.

-In October 1981, a second trial was held in Benton County, Oregon, in which Woodfield received sodomy and weapons charges tied to one of the attacks in a restaurant bathroom.
+In November 1981, a second trial was held in Benton County, Oregon, in which Woodfield received sodomy and weapons charges tied to one of the attacks in a restaurant bathroom.
 Prior to this trial, his counsel attempted to move the trial from the Willamette Valley; he felt that, owing to the publicity the case received, Woodfield would not get a fair trial there.
 The judge in the case denied counsel's request, along with a request to hypnotize a prosecution witness in an effort to determine if that witness had been influenced by the media coverage.
 Woodfield was convicted by the jury, and had an additional 35 years added to his already-instated sentence.

 Despite the apparent links with countless other crimes and homicides, Woodfield would not be prosecuted for the majority of the crimes he was believed to have committed.
 Unable to afford multiple trials, the State of Oregon was satisfied with Woodfield's existing life sentence.

 Post-conviction

 Woodfield is serving his sentences at the Oregon State Penitentiary in Salem.
 In October 1983, he was injured by a fellow inmate during a prison disturbance.
-In April 1987, he filed a $12 million libel suit against author Ann Rule, the author who had written The I-5 Killer, an account of Woodfield's life and crime spree, in 1984.
+In April 1987, he filed a $12 million libel suit against Ann Rule, the author who had written The I-5 Killer, an account of Woodfield's life and crime spree, in 1984.
 The Federal Court in Oregon dismissed the lawsuit in January 1988, citing that the statute of limitations on such a lawsuit had expired.

 By 1990, after the discovery of more victims, Woodfield was suspected in as many as 44 homicides.
 In 2001 and 2006, DNA testing linked Woodfield to two additional murders in Oregon that occurred from 1980 and 1981.

 During his time in the penitentiary, Woodfield has married three times and divorced twice.
 Some letters he wrote from prison were sold online as a collection titled The Serial Killer Letters and published by The Charles Press.
 In one of these letters, he wrote to journalist Jennifer Furio: